awelzel/ci-email-action/README.md

 # ci-email-action
 A GitHub action to send email via SMTP on CI check_suite failures.

-- Passing runs also attempt to check if the last run was a failure, and if so, sends a "now passing" email.

 - Failures triggered by Pull Requests do not send email.

 - The CI App name is configurable, but have only tested with Cirrus CI.